 Complaints and appeals

 Your complaint will be reviewed internally.
-If you are not happy with the outcome of the internal review of your request, you can appeal to the Information Commissioners Office.
-The Information Commissioner can be contacted at:
+If you are not happy with the outcome of the internal review of your request, you can appeal to the Information Commissioners Office:

 Information Commissioner's Office